graycoreio/daffodil/libs/design/input/README.md

 # Input
-The input component allows a native HTML input element to work with the form field component.
+Input works alongside the native HTML input element, with additional custom styling and functionality.

 ## Overview
-The input component has the same functionality as a native HTML `<input>` element, with additional custom styling and functionality.
-It **cannot** be used by itself and must be contained within a [DaffFormFieldComponent](/libs/design/src/atoms/form/form-field/README.md).
+Input has the same functionality as a native HTML input element, with additional custom styling and functionality.
+It **cannot** be used by itself and must be contained within a [form field](/libs/design/form-field/README.md).

 <design-land-example-viewer-container example="input-with-form-field"></design-land-example-viewer-container>

 ## Usage

 ### Within a standalone component
-To use form field in a standalone component, import `DaffInputComponent` directly into your custom component:
+To use input in a standalone component, import `DaffInputComponent` directly into your custom component:

 ```ts
 import { DaffInputComponent } from '@daffodil/design/input';